srikarvaka/srikarvaka.github.io/_posts/2019-02-01-Cross-validation.md

 ---
 title: "Cross-Validation: Why and how to do it"
 date: 2019-01-29
-tags: [data wrangling, data science, messy data]
+tags: [Model Selection, Data Science, overfitting]
 categories: Model-evaluation
 header:
   image: "/images/cvimage.jpeg"